 - Subsequent sessions throughout the day will cover more advanced topics like reference points, braking, body position and more.

-Level 2 – Intermediate School – Classroom sessions each hour
+Level 2 – Intermediate School – Classroom sessions each hour until lunch

 The OPRT Intermediate School is for riders registered for the Level 2 session who are more comfortable on the track, and are interested in further improving their skills.